softeng-feup/open-cx-facas/docs/Development-Report.md

 ---
 ## Requirements

-The main requirements for the AgendApp are for the user to be able see all the lectures a conference has and setting up his personal schedule for set conference.
+The main requirements for AgendApp are for the user to be able see all the lectures a conference has and setting up his personal schedule for set conference.
 It is also important that the user is able to see the information of each lecture to better set up his schedule.

 ### Use case diagram

 ![Use case diagram](https://github.com/softeng-feup/open-cx-facas/blob/master/docs/UML%20USE%20CASE.png)

 #### View Schedule:
 * **Actor:** Attendee (the conference staff can also use the app like a normal user).